 The Pleco fish is super popular due to it’s scavenging hunger.
 Mainly an algae eater but the Pleco will also feed on meaty foods.
 They are sometimes called the ‘garbage disposal’ due to the wide variety foods and clean up process they due on the bottom of fish aquariums.
 These bottom feeders are going to eat all of the uneaten food that the other fish leave behind.
 It’s important to research your tank’s variables before just adding one of these catfish.

-You can join our facebook group here and ask more personal questions.
 Remember that ridding your fish aquarium of uneaten food is one of the best ways to keep it clean.
 Hence, why the Pleco fish is so popular amongst aquarists.

 **Note – Top 20 Questions Asked found Below